HyperGraphPro: Progress-Aware Reinforcement Learning for Structure-Guided Hypergraph RAG: HyperGraphPro

-\textbf{Context similarity-based graph retrieval.} Conventional methods~\cite{jin2025search} perform the retrieval based on their semantic similarity to the query representation.
-It can be formulated as:

-where $\phi(\boldsymbol{q}_t)$ denote the query embeddings, and $\phi(e_i)$ represents the hyperedge embedding.
+where $\phi(\boldsymbol{q}_t)$ denotes the query embeddings, and $\phi(e_i)$ represents the hyperedge embedding.
 The top-$k$ retrieved set $\mathcal{F}_t^{\text{ret}}$ forms the final knowledge set.
-Graph-R1 applies the hybrid hyperedge retrieval where both entity and hyperedge similarity measurements are leveraged to retrieve hypereges.
+Graph-R1 applies a hybrid hyperedge retrieval strategy where both entity and hyperedge similarity measurements are leveraged to retrieve hyperedges.

 \textbf{Group-Relative Policy Optimization.} Group-Relative Policy Optimization~(GRPO)~\citep{shao2024deepseekmath, deepseekai2025deepseekv32} is one of the representative RL approaches with its strong performance and efficiency.
-We apply GRPO to fine-tuning the agent, which is formulated as:
+We apply GRPO to train the agent, which is formulated as: